Museum of Ho Chi Minh City: Under the Republic of Vietnam

-The Supreme Court of the Republic of Vietnam (Tối cao Pháp viện Việt Nam Cộng hòa) was housed in the Palace, from October 31, 1966 to April 30, 1975, the Fall of Saigon.
+The Supreme Court of the Republic of Vietnam (Tối cao Pháp viện Việt Nam Cộng hòa) was housed in the Palace, from October 31, 1966, to April 30, 1975, the Fall of Saigon.

 Under Socialist Republic of Vietnam

 After the North Vietnamese communist invasion of South Vietnam, on 12 August 1978 the Ho Chi Minh City People's Committee ordered that the former Supreme Court be used as the Ho Chi Minh City Revolutionary Museum (Bảo tàng Cách mạng Thành phố Hồ Chí Minh), later renamed to its current name on 13 December 1999.

 Architecture

 The 2-floored palace building covers an area over 1700 m^{2}, using classical Baroque architecture with European and Oriental influences.
 The flooring, staircases and halls were European-styled, while the roof was Oriental-inspired.
 Surrounding the palace is a trapezoid-shaped flower garden, with 4 pathways.

 The front face of the roof is decorated with grotesques.
 Other exterior structural designs include symbolic chickens representing daytime and owls for nighttime and ring-enclosed white flowers.
 Many other motifs embossed on the roof is a combination of Greek mythological symbols, iconic plants and tropical animals such as lizards and birds flying or expanding its wings.

 Diệm commissioned the construction of three extremely deep tunnels leading from the palace to other parts of the city so that he and important government officials/military figures could escape in the event of a coup.
-During the 1963 coup d'etat, Diệm is widely believed to have used one of these escape routes to escape the siege on the palace, which caused considerable damage.
+During the 1963 coup d'état, Diệm is widely believed to have used one of these escape routes to escape the siege on the palace, which caused considerable damage.
 He fled to a supporter's house in Cholon but was captured and executed a day later.
 The successor presidents still worked there until the completion of re-built Independence Palace, in 1966.
 The tunnels were 2.2 m high, with cast reinforced concrete (170 kg of iron / 1 m^{3} of concrete).
 Walls were 1 m thick, with 6 iron vault doors for entry and exit.
 The tunnels had 2 downward stairs, leading to a basement with 6 rooms totalling 1392.3 m^{2}, which included conference rooms, offices, bathrooms, electrical rooms.
 The Presidential Office and Presidential Adviser's Offices were equipped with battery banks for uninterruptible power supply, portable radios, RCA transceivers.
 There are two exit tunnels that run towards Le Thanh Ton Street as well as six ventilation holes and numerous sewage drainages.